Choose options

 Joachim Marquardt

-Joachim Marquardt (1812-1882) was a German secondary school teacher, classical philologist and historian.
-From 1859 he was director of the Ernestinum Institute in Gotha, where in 1862 he also took over the management of the ducal collections and the library at Friedenstein Castle.
+Joachim Marquardt (1812-1882) was a German secondary school teacher, classical philologist, and historian.
+From 1859, he was director of the Ernestinum Institute in Gotha, where in 1862 he also took over the management of the ducal collections and the library at Friedenstein Castle.

-For the Handbook of Roman Antiquities he also wrote volumes on Roman state administration (1873 - 1878) and the private life of the Romans (in 2 volumes 1879 - 1882).
+For the Handbook of Roman Antiquities he also wrote volumes on Roman state administration (1873–1878) and Roman private life (in two volumes, 1879–1882).

 Kai Brodersen was Professor of Ancient Culture at the University of Erfurt and its President from 2008 to 2014.